 During the last five decades, DLR/GSOC has been responsible for the preparation and execution of many manned and unmanned space missions.
 Effective and professional planning for the spacecraft as well as related on-ground activities always is an essential factor for the mission success.

-Mission planning is a highly complex process which comprises
+Mission Planning is a highly complex process which comprises

-On the other hand, the mission planning team often develops and operates additional project-specific software components that fit the respective mission needs and together with or based on the generic components form the mission planning systems of these missions.
+On the other hand, the Mission Planning team often develops and operates additional project-specific software components that fit the respective mission needs and together with or based on the generic components form the Mission Planning systems of these missions.

 This tool suite can be configured in various ways to serve a broad range of mission requirements.
-Its main components are:
+Its main components currently are:

-Moreover, the GSOC mission planning team is also engaged in the new development of mission planning software on the following fields:
+Moreover, the GSOC Mission Planning team is also engaged in the development of Mission Planning software on the field of onboard planning autonomy:

-In addition to the generic tool suite, the mission planning team at GSOC develops the mission planning systems for various missions, and here is involved in all mission phases from the preparation and requirements identification via design, implementation and tests up to the routine operations with ongoing feature enhancements.
+In addition to the generic tool suite, the Mission Planning team at GSOC develops the Mission Planning systems for various missions, and here is involved in all mission phases from the preparation and requirements identification via design, implementation and tests up to the routine operations with ongoing feature enhancements.
 A list of missions and similar projects supported in the past, present and future can be found here.